Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ## Features To do
 -   I would like to have the music play accross the site, even if you change pages within the website.
 -   The whole site is available in the languages English, Dutch and German.
 This can be changed by clicking on the flag in the menu.
+-   I want to put the languages in seperate JSON files.
+-   I want to let the German text checked on grammar and spelling.
+-   Replace JSON file translation with a Google translation API.
+-   Introduce sounds when answering questions.

 ### Pages